PagerTree/pt4-docusaurus/blog/att-email-to-text-pagertree-replacement.md

 ## Switch from AT\&T Email to Text Today

 Don’t let the AT\&T email to text shutdown on June 17, 2025, disrupt your notifications.
-PagerTree offers a modern, reliable, and easy-to-use alternative for individuals and teams.&#x20;
+PagerTree offers a modern, reliable, and easy-to-use alternative for individuals and teams.

-Sign up for your free trial at [pagertree.com](https://pagertree.com/) and replace AT\&T email to text with a smarter solution.&#x20;
+Sign up for your free trial at [pagertree.com](https://pagertree.com/) and replace AT\&T email to text with a smarter solution.

 For setup help or more information, [read the documentation](https://pagertree.com/docs) or email [support@pagertree.com](mailto:support@pagertree.com).